LTB2022/May11__Screen_Demo_Code/README.md

 # EPaper_Screen_Implementation_4_17_22
-NOTE: After downloading place all files into a single folder
+NOTE: After downloading place all files into a single folder The Easter Eggs are in this version along with a Record state screen.

 The following code is used to switch the screens
 Pins used on the Feather M4 board